jrobledob/2024_California_Employment_Forecast_2025/README.md

 ### 2. Read and Process the Dataset

 - Reads the CSV file into a pandas DataFrame.
+The data sets were obtained from: [DOWNLOAD!!](https://labormarketinfo.edd.ca.gov/data/ca-agriculture.html)
 - Transposes the DataFrame to have dates as rows and categories as columns.
 - Converts the index to datetime objects.
 - Cleans the data by removing commas and converting strings to numeric values.